Pavilion Weddings

 Benefits of Pavilion Wedding Venues

-Easy indoor-outdoor flow: Because of the open nature, guests can move freely between pavilion and outdoors - great for cocktail hours, lawn games, or just enjoying fresh air.
+Indoor-outdoor flow – With open sides, guests can freely transition between the pavilion and outdoor areas, perfect for cocktail hours, lawn games, or enjoying fresh air.

-Flexibility for guest count and layout: Many pavilions can accommodate medium to large guest lists, especially if paired with the outdoor space.
+Flexible guest count and layout – Many pavilions can accommodate medium to large guest lists, especially when paired with surrounding outdoor spaces.

 Potential Visions for Pavilion Wedding Venues